tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/home_page.rst

 4. Layout Home Page Grid with Bootstrap
 =======================================

-Create a responsive two column layout using the `Bootstrap Grid System <https://getbootstrap.com/docs/3.3/css/#grid>`_.
+In this step, you will create a responsive two column layout using the `Bootstrap Grid System <https://getbootstrap.com/docs/3.3/css/#grid>`_, which is part of the Bootstrap CSS framework.
+Bootstrap provides a number of simple recipes for implementing common HTML + CSS patterns.
+It is built-in with Tethys Platform, so no additional installation is required.

 1. Create a ``<div>`` element with class ``container-fluid`` in the ``app_content`` block: